-The local planning statement will guide future town planning, including the 2020 Local Environment Plan, which will control how land is zoned, the height of buildings, protection of trees and more.
+The statement will inform how our neighbourhood looks 20 years from now, setting a future direction around things such as how land is zoned, the height of buildings, protection of trees, and more.

 The Local Strategic Planning Statement will set out: